Heritage Trust Fund Workshops

 Attendance at one of the workshops is highly recommended for those planning to apply for a grant from either agency in the coming year.
 There is no cost to attend.
 Advanced registration is encouraged, but not required.
 We only ask that you let us know if you plan to attend so we may contact you in the event of a cancellation and to provide sufficient seating.
 Please contact 785-272-8681, ext.
 240; firstname.lastname@example.org to be placed on the attendance list.

-Workshops scheduled for 2014 have concluded.
 Missed the workshops?
-These two presentations may help you better understand the HTF grant program and how to complete the grant application process.
+This presentation may help you better understand the HTF grant program and how to complete the grant application process.

 For more information on this program, or to add your name to the HTF mailing list, please contact the Kansas Historic Preservation Office at 785-272-8681, ext.
 240, email@example.com, or write: Heritage Trust Fund, Kansas Historic Preservation Office, Kansas Historical Society, 6425 SW 6th Avenue, Topeka, Kansas 66615.